AnyBlok/anyblok-book-examples/README.rst

 The anyblok book example source code.

+In this master branch, each subdirectories are the content of each branches to avoid you to get some headkeak using ``git``

+So if you want to helps us while fix issue in a chapter, please create a PR agains the according branch you get the issue.

-In this repo you'll get a branch at the end of each chapter to help you to start with the expected environment before reading a chapter.
+We have a branch at the end of each chapter to help book user to start with the expected environment before reading a chapter.

-In some special case we provide dedicated branch that helps to keep going and boring parts so you have to get the branch before the chapter.
+In some special case we provide a dedicated branch that helps to keep going with boring parts before start a new chapter.

 Here the state of each branch